mithi/react-philosophies/README.md

 3. [Be honest about your dependencies](https://overreacted.io/a-complete-guide-to-useeffect/#two-ways-to-be-honest-about-dependencies).
 Fix `exhaustive-deps` warnings / errors on your `useMemo`'s, `useCallback`'s and `useEffect`'s.
 You can try ["The latest ref pattern"](https://epicreact.dev/the-latest-ref-pattern-in-react) to keep your callbacks always up-to-date without unnecessary rerenders.
 4. [Always add keys](https://epicreact.dev/why-react-needs-a-key-prop) whenever you use `map` to display components.
 5. [Only call hooks at the top level](https://reactjs.org/docs/hooks-rules.html).
 Don’t call Hooks inside loops, conditions, or nested functions.
-6. Understand the warning "Can't perform state update on unmounted component".
-[See PR: facebook/react/pull/22114](https://github.com/facebook/react/pull/22114), [Reddit/u/free_username17](https://www.reddit.com/r/reactjs/comments/pvwb6m/comment/heevt8g)
+6. Understand the warning "Can't perform state update on unmounted component". [facebook/react/pull/22114](https://github.com/facebook/react/pull/22114)
 7. Prevent the ["white screen of death"](https://kentcdodds.com/blog/use-react-error-boundary-to-handle-errors-in-react) by adding several [error boundaries](https://reactjs.org/docs/error-boundaries.html) at different levels of your application.
 You can also use them to send alerts to an error monitoring service such as [Sentry](https://sentry.io) if you want to. ([Accounting for Failures In React](https://brandondail.com/posts/fault-tolerance-react))
 8. There is a reason why errors and warnings are displayed in the console.
 9. Remember [`tree-shaking`](https://webpack.js.org/guides/tree-shaking/)!